mcfanda/mqtt_monitor/README.md

 ```

-This rule publish to "monitor/controller/status" topic (send:) every 600 secs.
+This rule publishes to "monitor/controller/status" topic (send:) every 600 secs.
 When the message is published, it waits 5 secs (timeout:)
 for the boker to reply in the "monitor/controller/ok" topic.
 If the broker replies the "on_message:" command is executed in a shell,
 otherwise the command in the "on_timeout:" is execute.